Welfare officers

 Under 18’s

-Our welfare officer also acts as another point of contact for parents whose children are staying with us.
+Our welfare team also act as another point of contact for parents whose children are staying with us.
 Our teams work closely together, and we are here to answer any questions you may have about our programmes, facilities and pastoral care.

-Our welfare officer, Kim Fry, is additionally part of UKSA’s Safeguarding Team and is one of our Designated Safeguarding Leads here on site.
+Our welfare manager, Kim Fry, is additionally part of UKSA’s Safeguarding Team and is one of our Designated Safeguarding Leads here on site.

 Welfare and Mentoring Strategy